rithmschool/game-of-life-3d/README.md

 Next, pick an interval (e.g. one or two seconds) and try to get the game to automatically evolve after every interval.
 You'll need to modify the `GameRenderer`'s `render` method, using the pattern from the slideshow in Part 1.
 You'll also need to figure out how to pass the cube universe into the `render` method in order to evolve it.

 ### Adding an Interface

+Before adding any more functionality to the canvas itself, let's take some time to add a little user interface.
+Add the following functionality to the game:

+- A user can change the initial probability that an individual cube will start out alive before the first evolution.
+(Where should you store this probability?)
+- A user can change the parameters that determine how the cubes evolve (i.e. the values of _a_, _b_, _c_, and _d_).
+- A user can click a button to play or pause the evolution of the cube universe.
+- A user can click a button to generate a new random initial state for the universe.

+Feel free to add whatever prototype properties or methods you think are necessary.
+For example, it may help to create a `setRandomInitialState` method on `CubeUniverse` that takes in a probability _p_ and sets each cube to start out alive with probability _p_.
+You may also need a `playing` property on the `GameRenderer` to indicate whether the game should be playing or paused.